Scroll to bottom of this page for the Candidate Registration Form

 ###

-The FCC released a Public Notice<https://docs.fcc.gov/public/attachments/DA-22-307A1.pdf> on March 23, 2022, stating that the amateur radio application fees, including those associated with Form 605 application filings, would become effective on April 19, 2022.
-The Federal Communications Commission’s authority to impose and collect fees is mandated by Congress.
+The FCC released a Public Notice (https://docs.fcc.gov/public/attachments/DA-22-307A1.pdf>) on 23 March 2022 stating that amateur radio application fees, including those associated with Form 605 application filings, would become effective on 19 April 2022.
+Congress mandates the Federal Communications Commission’s authority to impose and collect fees.

-The $35 application fee, when it becomes effective on April 19, 2022, will apply to new, modification (upgrade and sequential call sign change), renewal, and vanity call sign applications.
+The $35 application fee, effective on 19 April 2022, will apply to new, modification (upgrade and sequential call sign change), renewal, and vanity call sign applications.
 The fee will be per application.
 [Candidates 18 or younger are eligible for an FCC Fee Refund from ARRL.org https://www.arrl.org/youth-licensing-grant-program ]

 When the FCC receives the examination information from the VEC, it will email a link with payment instructions to each successful candidate.
-The candidate will have 10 calendar days, from the date of the application file number being issued, to pay.
-After the fee is paid, and the FCC has processed an application, examinees will receive a second email from the FCC with a link to their official license.
-The link will be good for 30 days.
+The candidate will have ten calendar days from when the application file number is issued to pay.
+After the fee is paid and the FCC has processed an application, examinees will receive a second email from the FCC with a link to their official license.
+The link will be valid for 30 days.

 What is Required to Take a Test